zhanglabtools/CAMEX/README.md

 ### Data

-We collected several croo-species datasets which can be regarded as the benchmark to evaluate CAMEX with other baseline methods, and can be downloaded from [here](https://drive.google.com/drive/folders/1rwdjEvWFEFw82a0x2JzMi2jXICbUc5eb?usp=sharing).
+We collected several cross-species datasets which can be regarded as the benchmark to evaluate CAMEX with other baseline methods, and can be downloaded from [here](https://drive.google.com/drive/folders/1rwdjEvWFEFw82a0x2JzMi2jXICbUc5eb?usp=sharing).